Vehicle scrappage scheme: Overview

-In March 2010, What Car magazine claimed that the scheme had been a "smoke-screen" behind which manufactures increased prices and that "some of the price rises [will] take your breath away".
+In March 2010, What Car magazine claimed that the scheme had been a "smoke-screen" behind which manufactures increased prices and that "some of the price rises take your breath away".

 In February 2010, the Government announced a £230,000,000 "Plug-in Car Grant" scheme to provide a £5,000 grant towards the purchase of plug-in electric cars—the scheme started in January 2011 and a separate scheme, "Plugged-In Places" provided some 11,000 charging points in selected UK cities over the next three years.
 There was also talk of a scrappage scheme for old radios ahead of the planned analogue TV switch-off.

 History

 A car scrappage scheme was introduced in Germany on 13 February 1999 and then in France and Italy.
-Following a record fall in car sales in the UK and associated redundancies accompanied by lobbying by the Society of Motor Manufacturers and Traders on behalf of UK car manufacturers with support from the UK scheme was introduced in the 2009 United Kingdom Budget on 22 April 2009 by the chancellor of the Exchequer, Alistair Darling.
+Following a record fall in car sales in the UK and associated redundancies accompanied by lobbying by the Society of Motor Manufacturers and Traders on behalf of UK car manufacturers with support from the UK scheme was introduced in the 2009 United Kingdom Budget on 22 April 2009 by the Chancellor of the Exchequer, Alistair Darling.
 The scheme was supported by Peter Mandelson, Secretary of State for Business, Innovation and Skills, and Geoff Hoon, Secretary of State for Transport.

 In September 2009, a further £100,000,000 was made available to the scheme which was extended until the end of February 2010.
 The scheme had been due to run out of money during October and varies bodies including Engineering Employers' Federation, Unite and the Society of Motor Manufacturers and Traders had lobbied for an extension which was announced by Mandelson at the 2009 Labour Party conference in Brighton.

 On 5 February 2010, the scheme was extended by a month to run until the end of March 2010 or until the funds were exhausted.
 During the same month, the Government announced a £230,000,000 "Plug-in Car Grant" scheme to provide a £5,000 grant towards the purchase of plug-in electric cars, to begin in January 2011.
-A separate scheme, "Plugged-In Places" will provide some 11,000 charging points in selected UK cities over the next three years.
+A separate scheme, "Plugged-In Places", would provide some 11,000 charging points in selected UK cities over the next three years.